Hruthwik-68/CollegeConnect/README.md

 ## Installation

 Follow the steps below to set up the College Connect application on your local machine.

+## Usage

+Once the installation is complete, you can start using the application.
+Here’s how:

+- **Sign Up**: Create an account using your email and password.
+- **Create Profile**: Set up your profile with relevant details.
+- **Share Achievements**: Post your achievements and view others’ contributions.
+- **Engage in Q&A**: Ask questions and provide solutions to help fellow students.
+- **Join Communities**: Participate in communities that align with your interests.

+## Configuration

+Ensure that your Appwrite project is properly set up.
+Follow these steps:

+1. **Create Collections**: Set up the necessary collections in your Appwrite database as per the project requirements.
+2. **Configure User Roles**: Ensure that user roles (students, faculty, alumni) are defined in your Appwrite setup.

+## Running the Application

+### Start the Development Server

+To run the application locally, use the following command:

+npm start

 ### Step 1: Clone the Repository